The questions readers ask first

 If you score "hire" on three or more, hiring is almost certainly the right move.

-The honest answer for most Northern NSW trades and pro-services businesses with revenue: hire.
+The honest answer for most Northern NSW trades and professional services businesses with revenue: hire.
 The honest answer for brand-new businesses or pure-referral practices: DIY for now, plan the upgrade for year two.

 What Vellero does